clusterio/clusterio/docs/devs/protocol.md

 #### `ready`

-Sent by the master server to signal the connection has been established with a new session.
+Sent by the controller to signal the connection has been established with a new session.

 - `session_token: string` - Token to resume the session with.
 - `session_timeout: integer` - Session timeout in seconds.